LibLogic/NN_MongoDB/README.md

 # Version 3
 - Set up a test in Mocha to find a record by IDfrom the DB
 - When comparing Id's the ObjectId must be converted to a string first

+# Version 4
+- Set up a test in Mocha to delete a record from th DB